 Recently Yahoo!
 Admitted that their database of over 500 million accounts was raided by hackers, leaving millions vulnerable to identity fraud and theft.
 Now they are being sued in California for failing to take due care of sensitive information under the Unfair Competition Act as well as negligence for poor security.
 Information stolen from the Yahoo!
 Database include users’ names, email addresses, telephone numbers, passwords, and encrypted and unencrypted security questions and answers.

 Our unique software solution can be used to identify whether your customers' data is for sale on the dark web, providing high, medium, and low risk alerts surrounding the likelihood of ID theft so that you can quickly and efficiently identify fraud and alert your customers.

-With our software you can prevent millions in losses from identity fraud.
+With our software you can protect data from the dark web risks, and prevent millions in losses from identity fraud.

 Get in touch to find out more

 In light of the recent Equifax data breach affecting over 143 million US consumers (plus additional UK), it’s important to highlight how vital data protection is and why this is a great example of why companies should be using Hello Soda.
 Here’s an idea of what to do after the Equifax data breach.
 Our dark web […]